 Torotoro National Park, Bolivia’s epic jurassic adventure hub

 Each year, over a million tourists get to the tiny town of Torotoro, Bolivia, nestled in a national park of the same name.
 Although very, very busy during the high season, during the low season the streets are mainly for locals, with the odd gringo group here and there.
-Torotoro is famous for the nearby dinosaur footprints, as well as canyon, caves and epic 7 mountain peaks (as seen in the photo above).
+Famous tours in Torotoro include exploring the nearby dinosaur footprints, as well as the canyon, caves and epic 7 mountain peaks (as seen in the photo above).

 Bolivian roads and bus routes aren’t the most well-connected.
 You can’t get from La Paz to Torotoro directly, and even though Torotoro is in the region of Potosí, you can’t access it directly from Potosí city, either.
 Needless to say, there’s no airport in Torotoro Bolivia.
 The only way you can get to Torotoro is by road via Cochabamba, and even then the buses aren’t available from the official bus terminal.

 Following internet advice, we arrived at ‘Avenida Barrientos, Esquina Republica’ at 4:30am, expecting to get the 5am tourist bus.
 However, we only found minibus colectivos, so decided to hop onto one of those.
 We waited until 6am until the bus filled up the 12 spaces to be able to leave.
 During this time, we were entertained by watching the cholita ladies who pull up at 5am and serve hot drinks and breakfast to waiting passengers out of tiny carts.

 At times, we had to drive over waterfalls that crossed over the road and down the cliff on the other side, and we got delayed by half an hour because the minibus in front of us broke down because water got into the engine when it drove through the river (yes, you really do drive 10m through a river).

-Where to stay in Torotoro
+Where to stay in Torotoro, Bolivia

 We can’t say we’d recommend the hostel we stayed in.
 Although it was cheap (£11 for a private double room) and the location was excellent, right opposite the Comedor, we discovered that £120 worth of Bolivianos went missing from our rucksack in our locked, private room while we were staying there.
 It was our emergency stash, so it was in a wallet that never leaves our rucksack.

 If you can get accommodation near to the Mercado Central/comedor, that’s a nice place to be, as far as Torotoro goes (they’ve yet to get any asphalt roads and during rainy season mud will get into every nook and cranny imaginable).